nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Starting Display Window](images/Exams.jpg)

+:bulb: **Tip:** Exam Lists do not have indexes to avoid confusion with the indexes of the exams in the original list.
-:bulb: **Tip:** If you want to see the index of the exams in the list, you can use the `view-exams` command to view the list of exams.
+If you want to see the index of the exams in the list, you can use the `view-exams` command to view the list of exams.

+:bulb: **Tip:** This page only shows the most basic information of the exams.
+If you want to see more details of the exams, you can use the `view-exams` command to view the list of exams.

 ## Commands